cyrianR/poo-long-project-n7/README.md

 #### Development

 For Eclipse and VSCode users, use the integrated gradle tools to build, test and run the project.
+Never compile or launch tests yourself without gradle, it's gradle purpose !

+You can use gradlew commands directly if you do not want to use Eclipse or VSCode.

 #### Application

+User manual will be available at the end of the project.
+Coming soon...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>